Play St. Andrews The Old Course

 14th – Par 5 (long)

 This is the longest hole on the golf course as the name suggests.
-The wind is more often than not blowing back into you which makes a low piercing drive more favorable.
+The wind is more often than not blowing back into you, making a low piercing drive more favourable.
 Out of bounds covers the whole right-hand side of the hole, so make sure to keep to the left of the fairway also.
 Don’t be too greedy with the second shot the largest bunker on the course ‘Hell’ will turn this Par 5 into a card wrecker.
 The pin position is key on this narrow landing area of green.
-Walk away with a Par and you are entitled to a good pat on the back.
+Walk away with a Par, and you are entitled to a good pat on the back.